 External stakeholders are those who stand to be affected by the company’s performance, but usually in an indirect way.
 While they may not work at the company itself, they might be suppliers or subcontractors who count the company as clients.

-The company’s customers or members of the community where it operates can also fall into this category.
-Even the government and regulators could be considered external stakeholders, as the company’s advancements equal more jobs and a better economy.
+The company’s customers or members of its community can also fall into this category.
+The government and regulators could be considered external stakeholders, as the company’s advancements equal more jobs and a better economy.

 While “external stakeholder” tends to be a much broader term, examples include: